 The actuator opens or closes your valve according to the change you want in the flow.
-You can have linear or rotary actuators, depending on your valve’s body type.
+We can have linear or rotary actuators, depending on the valve’s body type.
 For example, a butterfly valve requires a rotary actuator, and a globe valve can work with a linear actuator.

 All these systems work forward and backwards, or in direct or reverse actions.
 In direct actions, the input will push the actuator down the valve stem, and the spring will push it back up.
 For reverse actions, the input pushes the valve stem up, and the spring pushes it back down.
 Does that make sense?